 If in the course of committing the home-invasion robbery the accused carries a firearm or other deadly weapon, the person commits a felony of the first degree, punishable by life in prison.
 Florida's 10-20-Life law applies to this crime in that the mere possession of a firearm by the accused during the commission of a home-invasion robbery will warrant a 10-year mandatory minimum state prison sentence.

 As well, home-invasion robbery with a firearm is a non-bondable offense.
 The accused will remain in jail without a bond pending the State's filing of charges.
-If the State files charges in a timely fashion, a South Florida criminal defense lawyer can request an Arthur Hearing whereby the judge will decide whether to set a bond.
+If the State files charges in a timely fashion, a Miami-Dade County criminal defense lawyer can request an Arthur Hearing whereby the judge will decide whether to set a bond.

 If in the course of committing the home-invasion robbery the person carries a weapon, the person commits a felony of the first degree, punishable by up to 30 years in prison.